nOS-Coding/deckdroid/README.md

 > **Any device.
 Any architecture.
 One terminal.**

 **TermuxDeck OS** is a high-performance, headless OS-layer experience built entirely within the Termux userland.
-It transforms any Android device, Raspberry Pi, or Linux machine into a professional cyberdeck: hacker toolkit, developer workstation, or field terminal — fast, aesthetic, and under 500 MB.
+It transforms any Android device into a professional cyberdeck: hacker toolkit, developer workstation, or field terminal — fast, aesthetic, and under 500 MB.

 ---